Algorithms for Competitive Division of Chores: Finding approximately-fair allocations of indivisible chores

-\end{definition} In the original definition for goods from \cite{barman2018}, an agent $i$ adds one item to his own bundle and throws away an item from the bundle of $i'$.
+\end{definition} In the original definition for goods from \cite{barman2018}, an agent $i$ adds one item to their own bundle and throws away an item from the bundle of $i'$.

-Another popular fairness property, Proportionality, claims that every agent must prefer his bundle to equal division.
+Another popular fairness property, Proportionality, claims that every agent must prefer their bundle to equal division.
 Its relaxed version was introduced for the case of goods in~\cite{conitzer2017fair}.
-For chores we have a mirror-definition. \begin{definition}[weighted-Prop$1$] An indivisible allocation of chores $\vec{z}$ is weighted-proportional up to one chore with a weight vector $\beta\in \R_{>0}^n$ if for each agent $i$ with non-empty bundle $\vec{z}_i$ there is a chore $j\in \vec{z}_i$ such that
+For chores, we have a mirror definition.